smart715/mintme-telegram-bot/README.md

 ```shell
 make run
 ```
-and that's all.
-It will create a node server with hot-reloading.
+It will create a node server using docker compose with hot-reloading.

 ### Conduct of Developers / Documentation